By Dave Smith, Senior Contributor, USDR.

 Since that time, there have been ebbs and flows, lowlights and highlights, war and peace, adversity and triumph.
 The US became a haven for immigrants, a beacon of hope, a land of opportunity, and a “Shining City on a Hill”.
 As a result, we expanded “from sea to shining sea”.
 No nation is perfect, and we still strive today to live up to that conception in Liberty.
 Yet along the way, the United States became the world superpower – a distinction that rarely existed prior to the post-World War II ascension of the US.

 Economically, we still remain one of the world’s most prosperous economies by any objective metric, and even beyond the empirical data, the US exerts enormous influence on the world economy.
-Militarily, it’s not even close: we have the most powerful military in the history of the world, and our commitment to maintaining that superiority is
+Militarily, it’s not even close: we have the most powerful military in the history of the world, and our commitment to maintaining that superiority is solid.

 There certainly was much disagreement among the Founding Fathers about the direction the new nation should take, but what made the American experiment unique was that the fighting remained rhetorical instead of violently cannibalistic.
 No guillotines were involved, no opponents exiled.